 Website Price isn’t always a Good Indicator of Quality

 If the web design company’s client liaison rocks up at the meeting in a Ferrari, there’s a very good chance they’re overcharging you, but it’s not always so easy to realize when you are being fleeced.
 There are no set guidelines for website quality, nor are there any recommended industry pricing structures.
-Web design pricing vary greatly…because web design quality varies greatly.
+Web design pricing varies greatly…because web design quality varies greatly.
 Websites are art and technology wrapped up into one bundle, but not all artists are skilled, and not all programmers know what they’re doing.

 If I may use a fine art analogy here: R 1 million is a ridiculous price to pay for a Tretchikoff print, but an incredible bargain for an original Van Gogh.
 Both are art, but they’re not in the same league, so the prices should rightfully be worlds apart.